shahnawaz/react-native-barcode-mask/README.md

 # BarcodeMask

-> A barcode scan layout for react-native applications
+> A barcode scan layout for react-native applications with customizable styling

 <p align="center" >
     <img